nyonycho/nyonycho.github.io/_posts/2025-03-09-How_I_use_LLMs.md

     - thinking (many token)
     - difficult problems: hight accuracy
 - GPT-4o: flagship, most powerful model w/o thinking
--   - thinking models: start with o (o1, o3, ...) are thinking models
+    - thinking models: start with o (o1, o3, ...) are thinking models
         - all tuned with RL
+- tool use
+-   - only thr text
+    - give model the ability to use tools
+    -   - internet search: stuff the internet pages in the context window
+        - "search the internet" token: after all internet searches, and after into the context window, reference back to the question
+        - w/o internet search: no chance to give correct answer b/c of knowledge cutoff
+      - model itself knows that it has to do the internet search, or sometimes we have to manually click the "search" button
       -